mnapoleon/render-cli/renderctl_usage.rst

   Will set environment variables for the specified service.

+  Args:
+    file:
-  Args:     file: path to file containing the environment variables to set.
+        path to file containing the environment variables to set.
+    service_name:
+        name of service to set env vars for.

 Options:
   -f, --file TEXT  File to load env vars from
+  -sn, --service-name TEXT  Render service name
   --help           Show this message and exit.

 ========